 Much of Cate's nonfiction centers on her life as a veteran greyhound owner, foster parent, and rescue volunteer, and all the horrible things she has seen, and that these dogs have endured as a direct and indirect result of the racing industry.
 In recent months, Cate has joined a movement to save this gentle breed from the perpetual an unnecessary cycle of abuse, and supports Florida's Constitutional Amendment 13 and the COMMITTEE TO PROTECT DOGS.
 Amendment 13, if passed, will ban dog racing in the state of Florida, and save current and future dogs from ongoing exploitation.
-Greyhounds should be offered the same opportunities as other breeds, to grow up as pets and not as the disposable commodities of greed.
-I also believe that voters have the right to decide how their tax dollars are spent in relation to propping up a decaying industry rooted in animal exploitation.
+Cate believes that greyhounds should be offered the same opportunities as other breeds, to grow up as pets and not as the disposable commodities of greed.
+She also believes that voters have the right to decide how their tax dollars are spent in relation to propping up a decaying industry rooted in animal exploitation.

-Apparently, the Florida State government and Supreme Court agree with me.
+Apparently, the Florida State government and Supreme Court agree with her.
 On September 7, 2018, the Florida Supreme Court overturned a circuit judge's ruling, and racing industry efforts, to remove Amendment 13 from the November 2018 state ballot.
 Cate is thrilled that Amendment 13 will remain on the ballot, offering Florida voters a chance to voice their opinions, and protect dogs from the injuries, illnesses, and deaths related to track life.

 Science Fiction Novel, CLONEDROID: THE NEW WAVE, Coming Soon!

 CLONEDROID: THE NEW WAVE will be available for readers in the near future, anticipating release in early 2019.
 This hard science fiction novel about a human android—a story written in the vein of Isaac Asimov and a few other notables—will soon be available on Amazon.

-Thank Deb Von Cannon at Urban Artist Florida Studios, LLC, for your collaborative efforts on the cover design, along with your skill and creative talent in designing the ebook cover image for this book!
+Cate would like to thank Deb Von Cannon at Urban Artist Florida Studios, LLC for her collaborative efforts on the cover design, along with her skill and creative talent in designing the eBook cover image for this book.

 Short Story Publication in CHICKEN SOUP FOR THE SOUL